IamGotu/4072-ITE313-LABORATORY-EXERCISE-6/HOW TO RUN.md

 3. Start the module Apache and MySQL

-4. If MySQL is not starting, open Task Manager
+4. If MySQL module is not starting, open Task Manager

-5. End task mysqld
+5. End task mysqld, then start the MySQL module again

+6. Export the database located at codeigniter/app/Database/codeigniter_database.sql

-6. Move the folder codeigniter to C:\xampp\htdocs
+7. Move the folder codeigniter to C:\xampp\htdocs

-7. copy paste this to the browser: http://localhost/codeigniter/public/
+8. copy paste this to the browser: http://localhost/codeigniter/public/

 HOW TO RUN NODE.JS/ANGULAR.JS (social_media_node)